leopardbao/csc436_FinalProject_WikiTranslator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.

 ## Development server
+This project is deployed on the firebase.
+Naviagate to 'https://wikitranslator-6995c.firebaseapp.com/' to see the project.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.